Online Learning FAQs

 - Registered students can download a free copy of Office 365 by logging in to their student email and selecting the Office 365 link in the top left corner

 - Adobe Reader

-- Internet Browser – Google Chrome, Mozilla Firefox or Apple Safari (NOTE - Microsoft IE and Edge are not recommended for use with eLearning)
+- Internet Browser – Google Chrome or Mozilla Firefox (NOTE - Microsoft IE, Edge and Safari are not recommended for use with eLearning)

 - Other software may be required on a course by course basis.

 DIGITAL FILE MANAGEMENT:

 - Ability to create, name, save and find your documents

 - Download and upload documents as well as attach to and save from email

 - Transfer files via USB drive and/or cloud storage

 - Comfortable communicating with your instructors and classmates online